Please read these Terms & Conditions carefully, as they set out our and your legal rights and obligations in relation to our web hosting services.

 6.2 Clouvider will provide the Customer with administration (root or Administrator) access to the Virtual Server.

 6.3 The service will be hosted on the Cloud infrastructure.

-6.4 Cloud server includes 1TB of bandwidth per 1 GB of memory per month or as otherwise indicated in writing.
+6.4 Virtual Server includes 1TB of bandwidth per 1 GB of memory per month or as otherwise indicated in writing.

 7. Dedicated Servers